NrupParikh/FlutterBasics/README.md

 - c : Clear the screen
 - q : Quit (terminate the application on the device).

+### Where to do code?
+- In lib folder Main.dart used to do code
+- main() used to start application

 ----

 ### Dart Language